palcarazm/batchjs-data/CONTRIBUTING.md

-# Contributing to batchJS-SQL
+# Contributing to batchJS-Data

 Thank you for considering contributing to batchJS!
 We appreciate your interest and are excited to collaborate with you.
 To ensure a smooth contribution process, please follow the guidelines outlined below.

 ## How to Contribute

 ### 1. **Fork and Clone**
 Currently, we do not require forking the repository.
-Please clone the repository directly from the [batchJS-SQL GitHub repository](https://github.com/palcarazm/batchjs-sql).
+Please clone the repository directly from the [batchJS-Data GitHub repository](https://github.com/palcarazm/batchjs-data).

 ### 2. **Branch Structure**